 ABOUT ME

-I'm a Senior Manager at Evidation Health, where I lead our Data Science and Analytics Engineering teams in the Population Health business unit.
+I'm a Senior Manager at Evidation Health, where I lead our Data Science and Analytics Engineering teams for our Enterprise programs.
 I have a PhD in Dynamical Neuroscience from the University of California, Santa Barbara, where I was a proud member of the Miller Memory Lab.
 Before graduate school, I attended the New Mexico Institute of Mining and Technology where I double majored in Biology and Psychology and minored in Chemistry.

 I have received several prestigious fellowships and awards, including the National Science Foundation’s Graduate Research Fellowship, the Doctoral Scholars Fellowship from the UCSB Graduate Division, the SAGE Center’s Graduate Student Fellowship, and the Macey Scholarship.
 I was also selected to attend and present at the 65th annual Nobel Laureate Conference in Lindau, Germany.